-Reliability is one of our highest priorities, and KPUB is proud to be nationally recognized by the American Public Power Association for achieving exceptional electric reliability in 2019.
+Reliability is one of our highest priorities, and KPUB is proud to be nationally recognized by the American Public Power Association for achieving exceptional electric reliability.
 But power outages do happen, for a number of reasons—common outage causes include rain, wind, lightning and broken tree limbs.
 Also, vehicle accidents and wildlife are frequent causes of outages.

 NEW (just for SmartHub users)!
 Stay on top of power outages with text updates.

 KPUB has a new & convenient way for customers to report and receive updates on an outage via text messaging.
 Through two-way texting, customers will have the ability to text a keyword to KPUB & report an outage or receive a status update regarding a current outage issue.